 Most of you have probably heard that I resigned from my position at Florida State University, and that my wife and I have moved to Costa Rica where we will live on our coffee farm.
-I have…Continue
+I have attached an announcement and some pictures…Continue

 Changing your "have to" to "get to" makes a world of difference.

 Hope you enjoy this edition of the Hero's Journey and find value.

 Enjoy your Sunday and start the week of strong!

 Added by Alex Guillien on September 7, 2014 at 9:56am — No Comments

 Periodization (Planned Performance Training) is the timing, sequence and interaction of the training stimuli to allow optimum adaptive response in pursuit of specific competitive goals.
 It is: Why you do, what you do, in relation to when you do it.
 Another way to look to look at it, you are bringing the future into the present so you can do something about it.
 In one word it is planning – Don’t over complicate it - Apply…Continue

 Added by Vern Gambetta on September 7, 2014 at 7:19am — No Comments